CynthiaPeter/at_client_sdk/at_client/README.md

 If you are a Flutter developer, you should use [at_app_flutter](https://github.com/atsign-foundation/at_app) or [at_client_mobile](https://github.com/atsign-foundation/at_client_sdk/tree/trunk/at_client_mobile) which includes some essential components for building mobile solutions based on the Flutter SDK.

-Important: at_client depends on dart, whereas at_client_mobile depends on the Flutter SDK.
+Important: at_client depends only on dart, whereas at_client_mobile also depends on the Flutter SDK.